Fujino, Japan: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types A and B. Ensure that you find the necessary type.
-Most adapters for sale now are just plug changers and require your devices to convert the voltage themselves.
-If your electronics can't do that they could get fried.
-This one works in most areas.
+A plug adapter that supports outlet types A and B. Check that you pick the necessary type.
+The majority of adapters available are just plug changers and require your devices to adjust the voltage themselves.
+If yours can't do that they could get fried.
+This one should be sufficient for most countries.

 Make your flight more comfortable with an airplane phone mount